storybookjs/react-native/docs/src/pages/formats/storiesof-story-format/index.md

   ));
 ```

-The string argument to `storiesOF` is the component title.
-IF you pass a string like `'Widgets|Button/Button'` it can also be used to position your component's story within [Storybook's story hierarchy](../../writing-stories/#story-hierarchy).
+The string argument to `storiesOf` is the component title.
+If you pass a string like `'Widgets|Button/Button'` it can also be used to position your component's story within [Storybook's story hierarchy](../../basics/writing-stories/#story-hierarchy).

 Each `.add` call takes a story name, a story function that returns a renderable object (JSX in the case of React), and optionally some parameters, which are described below.

 ## Decorators and parameters

-[Decorators](../../writing-stories/#decorators) and [parameters](../../writing-stories/#parameters) can be specified globally, at the component level, or locally at the story level.
+[Decorators](../../basics/writing-stories/#decorators) and [parameters](../../basics/writing-stories/#parameters) can be specified globally, at the component level, or locally at the story level.

 Global decorators are parameters are specified in the Storybook config: